zadowsmash/inject-node-cf/README.md

 ```

-* Inside the **inject-node-cf** directory make a directory whatever you want to call your function. (ie build-infra)
+* Inside the **inject-node-cf** directory, cd into the **Projects** directory.
+* Create a directory named whatever you want to call your CF template (ie. cf-infra).
-* Insie the above mentioned directory (ie build-infra) you create, make your CF template and call it build-infra.template.json
+* Inside the above mentioned directory you just created, place youf CF template there and it must have **.template.json** appended to the name (ie cf-infra.template.json)
-* Oncd your function is ready to be inserted. cd into the **inject-node-cf**  directory and run command:
+* Once your function is ready to be inserted. cd into the **inject-node-cf/Projects**  directory and run command:

 ```